Argyle_ CLP_Banner_Mobile_V1.png Argyle_ CLP_Banner_Mobile_V1.png

 An Odyssey In The Outback

-The Argyle Diamond Mine was nestled in the remote eastern Kimberley region of Western Australia, a breathtaking 3,000 km from Perth, the state's capital.
-This area is a masterpiece of nature's artistry, with its rugged beauty, rocky red Earth, ancient gorges, and unique flora and fauna, all contributing to its unique allure.
+Located in the remote eastern Kimberley region, the Argyle mines are approximately 3,040 kilometres from Perth, the capital of Western Australia.
+This area is a masterpiece of nature, characterised by its rugged beauty, rocky red Earth, ancient gorges, and unique flora and fauna, all of which contribute to its captivating allure.

 It is a rare occurrence for all the geological stars to align, resulting in the formation of fancy-coloured diamonds.
-Yet they did, deep below the rugged terrain of the Matsu Ranges in Australia's East Kimberley region.
+However, this rare alignment did occur deep beneath the Matsu Ranges' rugged terrain.

 Argyle Mine.jpeg